Congratulations to the 2019 JLDOC Essay Contest Winner!

-The essay topic should focus on how the participant would use a $100.00 grant to increase access to healthy food in their community (e.g. school, neighborhood, place of worship).
-Each essay should be a minimum of 100 words and a maximum of 300.
+The essay topic should focus on how the participant would use a $400.00 grant to to reduce these barriers and promote healthy living in your community (e.g. school, neighborhood, place of worship).
+Each essay should be a minimum of 300 words and a maximum of 500 words.
 In your outline, please include:

 - How many people you intend to impact;

-- They key people who will help you implement your plan; and
+- The key people who will help you implement your plan; and

 Judging and Prizes

-The entries will be judged by selected members of the JLDOC on creativity, originality, overall quality and adherence to the theme.
+The entries will be judged by selected members of the JLDOC on creativity, originality, overall quality, feasibility, and adherence to the theme.
 The decision of the judges is final.
-Winners will be announced on April 28, 2018 and invited to attend the JLDOC meeting on May 3, 2018.
-Two winners will each receive a one hundred dollar grant to enact his/her plan over the summer; with the option to attend the JLDOC August meeting to present their progress/success to the league.
-The two teachers whose classes have the most submissions will each be awarded a $100 prize.
+Winners will be announced in May 2019.
 Each submission constitutes permission for the JLDOC to use the participant’s name, likeness, biographical information, photo, and content of essay in any advertising and promotion without notification or compensation.
-All entries, become sole property of the JLDOC.
+All entries become sole property of the JLDOC.
 Entrants agree to be bound by the official contest rules and decision of the judges.

-We are thrilled you have chosen to be part of the “Little Hands Make A Big Difference Essay Contest!”
-All submissions are due by 11:59 pm (EST) on April 13, 2018.
+We are thrilled you have chosen to be part of the Essay Contest.
+All submissions are due by 11:59 pm (EST) on April 5, 2019.
 There is no entry fee.
-Submissions can be made via email (firstname.lastname@example.org) or mailed to: JLDOC c/o little leaguers 900 S Duke Street Durham NC 27707
+Submissions can be made via email (email@example.com) or mailed to: JLDOC c/o little leaguers 900 S Duke Street Durham NC 27707

 If you have any questions, please email firstname.lastname@example.org.